lin2025/gpt3.5/README.md

 ## LinGPT
  - LinGPT is a lightweight single-page chat application that can be deployed statically, with no need for a server.
  - Can be uploaded to any static website hosting platform like GitHub and provides a very smooth browsing experience.
- - Download and open the <kbd>index.html</kbd> file on your computer, input your OpenAI API Key to get started.
+ - Download and open the <kbd>index.html</kbd> file on your computer, input API Key to get started.
- - This code uses the OpenAI API and supports third-party APIs.
+ - Supports OpenAI API and Third-party APIs (reverse proxy).
- - Supports all GPT-3.5 models, including ChatGPT 16K (`gpt-3.5-turbo-16k`, 16384 tokens).
+ - Supports the latest GPT-3.5 and GPT-4 models.
- - An OpenAI API key is required, no limit on quantity, supports Auto Key Rotation, intelligently rotates API keys.
+ - Supports both OpenAI API Key and Third-party proxy keys.
+Supports fully automatic intelligent rotation of API keys.
  - User data is stored only in the browser's local cache, supporting export, import, and deletion.
-> I cannot test GPT-4, so only support GPT-3.5 models.
-You can add GPT-4 testing yourself.

 ## Demo